DesiQuintans/siftr/README.md

 # Sift

-If you work as an analyst, you probably shift projects often and need to get oriented in a new dataset quickly. `sift` is an interactive tool that helps you find the column you need in a large dataframes using powerful 'fuzzy' searches.
+If you work as an analyst, you probably shift projects often and need to get oriented in a new dataset quickly. `sift` is an interactive tool that helps you find the column you need in a large dataframe using powerful 'fuzzy' searches.

 It was designed with medical, census, and survey data in mind, where dataframes can reach hundreds of columns and millions of rows.